Moltis

 • For normal sub-agents, spawn_agent is always removed to avoid recursive runaway spawning.

-• For delegate_only = true, the registry is restricted to delegation/session tools: spawn_agent, sessions_list, sessions_history, sessions_send, task_list.
+• For delegate_only = true, the registry is restricted to delegation/session tools: spawn_agent, sessions_list, sessions_history, sessions_search, sessions_send, task_list.

 Session Access Policy